-There are many approaches to Customer Journey Mapping, just as there are many different company cultures looking to use this valuable tool to improve their customer experience.
+There are many approaches to Customer Journey Mapping, just as many different company cultures are looking to use this valuable tool to improve their customer experience.
 We presented this content at the 2016 CXPA Members Insight Exchange.

 Share this Post

 Approaches to Customer Experience/Journey Mapping A SuiteCX Roundtable